simnova/ownercommunity/docusaurus/docs/decisions/0012-data-loader-vs-mongoose.md

 ## MORE INFORMATION

-- Decision Tree for choosing between `apollo-datasource-mongodb` and Mongoose APIs:
+- **Decision Tree for choosing between `apollo-datasource-mongodb` and Mongoose APIs**: The diagram illustrates the decision process for selecting the appropriate API based on query complexity and performance requirements.

 ![Decision Tree](./img/data-loader_mongoose.png)
-- Performance comparison between `apollo-datasource-mongodb` and Mongoose APIs:
+- **Performance comparison between `apollo-datasource-mongodb` and Mongoose APIs**:
-  - **Result has N documents with one nested field populated**:
+  - **Result has N documents with one nested field populated**: Compares data retrieval performance when executing queries that fetch multiple documents, each with one nested field populated.
 ![Performance Comparison 1](./img/performance-comparison1.png)

-  - **Result has 1 documents with no fields populated**:
+  - **Result has 1 document with no fields populated**: Highlights the baseline performance of both approaches when no nested data is included.
 ![Performance Comparison 2](./img/performance-comparison2.png)

-  - **Result has 1 documents with multiple nested fields populated**:
+  - **Result has 1 document with N nested fields populated**: Demonstrates the performance overhead when handling queries that return 1 document and require populating multiple nested fields.
 ![Performance Comparison 3](./img/performance-comparison3.png)

-  - **Time added by a redundant populate() call**:
+  - **Time added by a redundant populate() call**: Illustrates the additional time incurred by an unnecessary populate() operation, comparing the performance cost between the implementations.
 ![Performance Comparison 4](./img/performance-comparison4.png)